 The first book of poetry by Olivia Findlay who grew up in South Africa and now lives in the Highlands of Scotland.
 Artist Domenica de Ferranti has worked together with Olivia and produced charcoal drawings to complement the poems which are both metaphysical and modern.
 (May 2021)

-In June the poet Bashabi Fraser and artist Vibha Pankaj, both from India, now living in Edinburgh, explore transnational tensions in poetry and paint.
+In July the poet Dr Bashabi Fraser CBE and artist Vibha Pankaj, both from India, now living in Edinburgh, explore transnational tensions in poetry and paint.
 Inspired by Tagore, this collection explores human fragility and resilience.
-(June 2021)
+(July 2021)

 Firkin and the Grey Gangsters, by Ann Scott Moncrieff